LordPhyre/admintools/README.md

 The Admin MultiTool is just that, a MultiTool, and it allows you to break ANY type of block instantly!

-The Magic Stick is a really cool item (with an equally cool texture) that allows you to smack people 20-30 blocks!
+The Magic Stick is a really cool item (with an equally cool texture) that allows you to smack people 20-30 blocks and launch yourself into the air!
 (No lag bros)

 The Knockback Stick is a common peasant's version of the Magic Stick.
 It does less damage and cannot act upon the user.